 - 3 to 4 limes, cut into 8 wedges each for serving

-Scrape contents of saucepan into a blender along with garlic and chilies with their soaking liquid.
+Scrape contents of saucepan into a blender along with garlic and chiles with their soaking liquid.
 Blend on high speed until completely smooth, about 1 minute, scraping down sides as necessary.
 Set sauce aside to cool slightly.

 Using a very sharp chef's knife or slicing knife, slice the meat as thin as possible.
 If necessary, place meat in freezer for 15 minutes to firm it up.
 Split the sides of a heavy duty zipper-lock bag.
 Place one slice of meat inside bag and pound with the bottom of a heavy 8-inch skillet or a meat pounder until less than 1/4-inch thick.
 Transfer to a large bowl.
 Repeat with remaining meat.